MLB (Major League Baseball) Logo

 Website:mlb.com

-In the 1860s, soldiers in the camps played baseball during the Civil War, gradually captivating many, becoming a social game.
+In the 1860s, soldiers in the camps played baseball during the Civil War, gradually captivating many and becoming a social game.
 As a result, a governing organization appeared – NABBP (National Association of Base Ball Players).
 It was an amateur league that lasted 12 years.
 In 1867, there were 400 clubs in it.

-In 1869, a professional structure emerged – MLB, which was the first to include athletes from Cincinnati Red Stockings.
+In 1869, a professional structure emerged – MLB, the first to include athletes from Cincinnati Red Stockings.
 After that, a split arose between professionals and amateurs.
 However, time has shown that amateur teams do not justify themselves due to the low level of play and frequent transfers of successful players (for money).
 As a result of friction, the NL (National League) was first founded, emphasizing clubs.

 Meaning and History